TV Fama: History

 The program began on the first day of transmission of RedeTV!
 (November 15, 1999), showing only parties and events.
 It ended up leaving the air in two weeks.

-On July 17, 2000 the program returned to the air with the focus on celebrities using the American ET format, hosted by Monique Evans and Paulo Bonfá.
+On July 17, 2000 the program returned to the air with the focus on celebrities, now licensing the imaging and branding of Entertainment Tonight from the United States, hosted by Monique Evans and Paulo Bonfá.

 In 2001, the show started to be presented by Nelson Rubens and Janaína Barbosa.
 In 2002, Janaína was replaced by Luísa Mell, who co-presented the show with Nelson until 2006.

 Íris Stefanelli and Adriana Lessa co-presented the program along with Nelson Rubens from 2007 until 2010.
 In May 2010, both Lessa and Rubens left the series and Íris Stefanelli became the sole presenter and continued hosting the show.
 In 2014, Iris Stefanelli returned to command the TV Fama, next to Nelson.Currently, the show is hosted by Nelson and Flávia Noronha, who has presents the show since 2010.Íris Stefanelli now presents another TV show in the same network, called Muito Show.